matthewbuddensick/heart-failure-prediction/Heart-Failure-Markdown.md

 and XGBoost with both having tuned parameters.

 Below is a function to creat a workflow object.
-It takes in a recipe in a model and creaters an object that aggregates information in order to fit and predict from a model.
+It takes in a recipe in a model and creates an object that aggregates information in order to fit and predict from a model.

 ``` r